vivek7768/marvel-level-0-report/master.md

 # Task 11: LED Toggle Using ESP32

 ## Objective
-To design and deploy a standalone web server using the ESP32 to control GPIO pins via a browser-based interface over a local Wi-Fi network.
+To design and deploy a web server using the ESP32 to control GPIO pins via a browser-based interface over a local Wi-Fi network.

 ### Methodology